 Unified Procurement Agency

-Under Article 14 of the Government Tenders and Procurement Law, Saudi Arabia’s Unified Procurement Agency is to (1) identify requirements which span more than one agency, and launch framework agreements (in U.S. terms, “indefinite-delivery/indefinite-quantity (IDIQ)” contracts) to address those requirements; (2) give government agencies access to those framework agreements (which the agencies are required to use, absent special permission (see Article 15)); (3) absent emergency, urgency or below-threshold procurements, review agencies’ feasibility studies and cost estimates within a period set by regulation (see Article 15); (4) develop forms for tender documents, pre-qualification documents, contracts, contractor performance assessments and other elements of procurement; (5) develop training programs in procurement.
+Under Article 14 of the Government Tenders and Procurement Law, Saudi Arabia’s Unified Procurement Agency is to (1) identify requirements which span more than one agency, and launch framework agreements (in U.S. terms, “indefinite-delivery/indefinite-quantity (IDIQ)” contracts) to address those requirements; (2) give government agencies access to those framework agreements (which the agencies are required to use, absent special permission (see Article 15 of the law)); (3) absent emergency, urgency or below-threshold procurements, review agencies’ feasibility studies and cost estimates within a period set by regulation (see Article 15 of the law); (4) develop forms for tender documents, pre-qualification documents, contracts, contractor performance assessments and other elements of procurement; (5) develop training programs in procurement.

 Etimad Electronic Platform